GoogleCloudPlatform/cortex-data-foundation/README.md

 ### \[Optional\] Configure K9  external datasets

-#### Configure SAP hierarchies

-You can use the configuration in the file [`sets.yaml`](https://github.com/GoogleCloudPlatform/cortex-reporting/blob/main/local_k9/hier_reader/sets.yaml) if you need to generate scripts to flatten hierarchies.
-See the [Appendix - Configuring the flattener](#sap-only-configuring-the-flattener-for-sap-hierarchies) for options.
-This step is only executed if the CDC generation flag is set to `true`.

 #### Configure external datasets for K9

 Some advanced use cases may require external datasets to complement an enterprise system of record such as SAP.
 In addition to external exchanges consumed from [Analytics hub](https://cloud.google.com/analytics-hub), some datasets may need custom or tailored methods to ingest data and join them with the reporting models.